How to Store Fresh Herbs So They Last Longer

 - Freshness Rating: 🌿🌿 (2/5)

-- How long it lasts: About 1 week
+- How long it lasts: ~1 week

 - Storage Temp: Refrigerated